flux-framework/flux-operator/docs/deployment/google.md

 This account should have the same permissions shown earlier to interact with buckets.
 You can refer to the document [IAM roles for Cloud Storage](https://cloud.google.com/storage/docs/access-control/iam-roles).
-Save the email of your service account to an enviroment variable:
+Save the email of your service account to an environment variable:

 ```bash
 ACCOUNT_NAME=<account-name>